Production Designers

 Construction Resources

-Established relationships with Toho Studios' 8 stages and Toei Kyoto Studios' 11 stages including Japan's largest outdoor backlot.
-Access to master Japanese craftspeople skilled in traditional joinery, shoji, and period set construction.
+We hold standing ties with Toho Studios' 8 stages and Toei Kyoto Studios' 11 stages.
+Those include Japan's largest outdoor backlot.
+We also reach master Japanese craftspeople skilled in traditional joinery, shoji, and period set construction.

 04.